Vanilla-Renewed-Team/Vanilla-Renewed/README.md

 All of the aforementioned shaders rely on optifine.

 I hope you enjoy your time with better vanilla and thank you for checking it out!
-If you have any questions or suggestions be sure to post them here or message me on discord Xanthus#3862 or email us on BetterVanillaTeam@pm.me
+If you have any questions or suggestions be sure to post them here or message me on discord Xanthus#3862 or email us on VanillaRenewed@pm.me